Empreiteiro/langflow-templates/README.md

-### Langflow Factory - Use Cases Templates

-This document provides a comprehensive overview of all available use case templates organized by AI patterns and business function categories.

 ## About

 Langflow Templates is a curated collection of ready-to-use workflow templates for [Langflow](https://github.com/langflow-ai/langflow), the visual framework for building multi-agent and RAG applications.
 These templates demonstrate best practices for implementing AI-powered solutions across various industries and use cases.